 Cow Grass Cutting Machine

-- It comprises of 2 feeding hoppers, cutter, gear-shifting device, spindle, crusher and draft fan.
+- It comprises 2 feeding hoppers, a cutter, a gear-shifting device, spindle, crusher and draft fan.

 - The feeder cuts the grass and sends it to the crusher.

 - Here, the grass is crushed into finer pieces and then goes out through the fan.